 Fort Steele Heritage Town is one of those living history museums that seems to have something of interest for every member of your family.
 You can meander around the village on foot, take a horse drawn carriage ride or a train ride.

-Step into the bakery for wood-fired treats, meet the heritage breed animals – like clydesdale horses, pigs, sheep and chickens or step inside the Wasa Hotel.
-On the 2nd floor of this hotel is a museum with a Victorian dress up station and an Early History Gallery.
+Step into the bakery for wood-fired treats, meet the heritage breed animals—like Clydesdale horses, pigs, sheep, and chickens—or step inside the Wasa Hotel.
+On the second floor of this hotel is a museum with a Victorian dress-up station and an Early History Gallery.

-SPOOKTACULAR is their big autumn event and it takes place at the end of October with a hay maze, haunted house, live music and spooky homes for trick or treaters to visit.
+SPOOKTACULAR is their big autumn event, and it takes place at the end of October.
+It features a hay maze, haunted house, live music, and spooky homes for trick-or-treaters to visit.

 Plunge into Pool Time

-Here you can dive into lane swimming, 180 ft water slide and a leisure pool with spray features for the kiddies.
+Here, you can dive into lane swimming, a 180-foot water slide, and a leisure pool with spray features for the kids.

 Hit the Links